Return to Home Return to Overview Strategy Guide

 1.6 - Where do I drop Sulfurics?

-Additionally, within those areas, it’s better to drop Sulfurics between Geysers where NO double drops are happening.
+Within these regions, it’s better to drop Sulfurics between Geysers where NO double drops are happening.
 Example: #13 and #14 are always double dropped, so ideally don’t go between them, but #12 and #14, or #10 and #13 are not, so it’s better to drop between those.
 The absolute best area to drop them is behind #9, which, as can be seen from the image, is the shortest path from Ura.

 1.7 - Is it worth stacking Sulfuric Geysers?

 Yes, but they can very quickly kill you if you are not careful.
 Rule of thumb is that on a non-healer you can stack a maximum of two Sulfuric Geysers (i.e. you run into only one existing and drop yours on top) and on a healer it depends if you have many cleanses or defensive skills available.
-Chronomancer has it the easiest, because you can press Distort and ignore all incoming damage and conditions.
+Mesmer has it easiest, because you can press Distort and ignore all incoming damage and conditions.

 1.8 - What attacks should I dodge?